Defining Your True North for Real Estate Agents | 90-Day Goal Plan

 Write A True North Sentence That Can Actually Guide Decisions

 Pressure test the sentence before you build a plan around it.
 Could a marketing partner understand who they are creating for?
 Could a coach or accountability partner repeat it back?
-Could you use it to say no to a referral, ad idea, or content project that does not fit?
+Could you use it to say no to a referral, ad idea, or content project that does not support the plan?
 If the answer is no, the sentence is still too vague.

 Production Outcome